Relationship Strategies To Practice

 - Share the things that you do throughout the day.

 - Including your partner in intimate parts of your life such as your personal thoughts and feelings.

 - Couples that create values and understand how to implement the values in the relationship can prioritize what is important while decreasing discontent and disconnect.
 As an example, a person who values communication in their relationship may prioritize having a daily conversation with their partner focused on intimacy or if emotional needs are being met.

 - The key to a healthy relationship starts and ends with work.
 Love, according to its context, is a verb.
 A verb represents action.
 When I work with a couple, I share this same basic message.
 Consider waking up each and every day with a shift in mindset.
 A shift that requires you to view your relationship or marriage with work.

-- In relationships, we need to do our best to monitor our individual level of tolerance in order to be our best version for our partner.
+- In relationships, we need to do our best to monitor our individual levels of tolerance in order to be the best version of our partner.
 When life gets in the way or work becomes the main priority, the tolerance meter is impacted.
 You may find yourself low on the meter, meaning that you feel tired or irritable and are more likely to behave negatively.
 Do your best to practice self-care and maintain a healthy level of tolerance.
 Doing so will allow you to manage conflict and interactions in a healthy manner.